 What is known is that certain clusters of symptoms are linked to abnormal dopamine activity.

-So whenever you see the phrases “low dopamine” or “dopamine deficiency”, understand that this is a shortcut that means one or more of the following is taking place:
+So whenever you see the phrases “low dopamine” or “dopamine deficiency,” know that these terms mean that one or more of the following is taking place:

-- There are too few dopamine receptors or the receptors aren’t working very well.
+• There are too few dopamine receptors or the receptors aren’t working as well as they should.

-- Dopamine is broken down too soon or not being appropriately recirculated.
+• Dopamine is being broken down too soon or not being appropriately recirculated.

 Causes of Dopamine Deficiency

-There’s a wide range of reasons you may be low in dopamine.
+There’s a wide range of reasons for being low in dopamine.

 Poor Diet